andyw8/andyw8.github.io/_posts/2022-04-09-ruby-kata-template.md

 This led me to create [ruby-kata-template](https://github.com/andyw8/ruby-kata-template).
 By clicking on **Use this template**, I get a new blank project in seconds, configured to my preferences.

+I don't expect my preferences to match everyone else's, so I encourage you to fork it and customize to your own ideal template.

 ## Features

 ### Starting Point